2nd Battalion, 7th Marines: The Gulf War and the 1990s

 2/7 relocated during January 1990 to Marine Corps Air Ground Combat Center Twentynine Palms, California, and participated in Operations Desert Shield and Desert Storm in Saudi Arabia and Kuwait from August 1990 through March 1991 when they redeployed back to the United States.
 For the rest of the 1990s the battalion took part in the regular Unit Deployment Program (UDP) rotation to Okinawa.
 In this scheme, 7th Marine Regiment sequentially rotated one of its battalions to Camp Schwab for six months to serve as one of the three battalions attached to the 4th Marine Regiment.
+The battalion conducted jungle warfare training in Okinawa's Northern Training Area (NTA) and cold weather warfare training in mainland Japan by rotating to Marine Base Camp Fuji, at the base of Mt.
+Fuji.
 In October 1994, 2nd Battalion 7th Marines boarded the and to sail from Okinawa to the Philippines to take part in the 50th Anniversary reenactment of the landings at Leyte Gulf.

-Marines from Company E, 2nd Battalion, 7th Marines patrol in Zaidon, Iraq.
+Marines from Company F, 2nd Battalion, 7th Marines patrol in Zaidon, Iraq.

 Iraq War (2003–2007)

-During the 2003 invasion of Iraq, 2/7 was stop-moved in Okinawa until the Summer of 2003.
+During the 2003 invasion of Iraq, 2/7 was stop-moved in Okinawa until the Summer of 2003, during this period they were known as the 2/7 War Dodgers Cry Havoc and let slip the Regiment.
 The battalion deployed in February 2004 in support of Operation Iraqi Freedom (OIF).
 They were among the first marines redeployed to the country after the initial invasion, and lost eight marines during that deployment.
 The battalion deployed in support of OIF for the second time from July 2005 to January 2006.
 They operated in the Al-Anbar Province and suffered 13 marines killed in action.
 The battalion was again deployed to Al-Anbar from January to August 2007.
 During this third Iraq deployment, 2/7 suffered 8 marines killed in action.
 Marines from the battalion took part in Operation Vigilant Resolve and Operation Alljah.